 - Contributes to general health in the context of the cell division process.

 The pro's of Vitamin D for athletes:

 - Contributes to the maintenance of muscle function and muscle strength.

 - Can contribute to an improvement in sports performance.

 - Reduces the risk of inflammation

-- People who do not get sufficient direct sunlight.
+- Persons who do not get enough direct sunlight.

-- During the winter months: people and athletes who live above the 35th parallel (Europe, North America, Russia)
+- During the winter months: individuals and athletes living above the 35th parallel (Europe, North America, Russia)

 - All indoor athletes

 The active ingredients per daily serving (3 minitabs)